 - If you have children, all kid transitions must take place in a safe location.

 - Remember to consider that your kids are ½ you and ½ your STBE, so even in the trickiest situation treat your STBE with respect.
-This will not only set a good example for your children, but it will also minimize any trauma from the divorce that they may be going through.
+This will not only set an excellent example for your children, but it will also minimize any trauma from the divorce that they may be going through.

 - Always answer only the questions your kids ask about the divorce, don’t elaborate.
 Providing details can be unnecessarily painful for you and your children.